-School Nurse Certification is a state based certification.
-The School Nurse Certification Program at Cedar Crest College is designed to meet the requirements of the Pennsylvania Department of Education for Level I School Nurse Certification.
-Other states may accept this program for full or partial completion of that states requirements, to determine if a state other than Pennsylvania will accept this program please contact the Department of Education in that state.
+The SNC is a state-based certification and is designed to meet the requirements of the Pennsylvania Department of Education (PDE) for Level I School Nurse Certification.
+Other states may accept this program for full or partial completion of that state’s requirements.
+To determine if a state other than Pennsylvania will accept this program, please contact the Department of Education in that state.

 EDU 559- Curriculum and Instruction for the English Language Learner (3 credits)

 EDU 516- Multicultural and Diversity Education (3 credits)